Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Palestinian youth are greatly benefiting from digital transformation.
 It was never this easy for young people to publicly express opinions and share their views, and social media have made it easy to gain perspectives beyond geographical borders.
 This, however, can also be dangerous.

-Israel's security forces as well as the Hamas movement and Palestinian Authority control digital space.
+Israel's security forces as well as the Palestinian Islamist group Hamas and Palestinian Authority control digital space.
 As a result, young Palestinians in this conflict-ridden environment are monitored by three different sides.
 This endangers youth's private sphere as well as the protection of their data.
 Young people's careless online activities can lead to their downfall in the real world.
 Many young Palestinians have been arrested for their postings and messages or subject to heavy fines.

 Women are particularly affected by negative aspects of digital communication and are increasingly becoming targets of digital violence and cyber blackmailing.
 This, in a conservative society, exacerbates the problem.